JHDeStip/Stippers/README.md

 * You should now be able to login with the admin account.
 * From the admin account set up a browser that can be used to add other users, act as cash register etc.
 * When new users are added you can give additional permissions to other staff members of your club.
+* It's recommended to make frequent database backups, especially if you're using the feature for members to have money on their account.
+You don't want your club's or members' money to disappear, do you?
 * Happy Stipping!

 ## Sidenotes